 Destiny 2 clans and guided games

 For anyone not in a clan and wishing to play a raid, a new system called Guided Games can help.
-Traditionally raids have only been accessible to a group of friends, and this has meant around 50% of Destiny players have never tried a raid.
-To change this, a group of players who need an additional one or two people to make up the team of six required for a raid can advertise with the Guided Games system.
-Solo players looking to raid can then answer the call, allowing them to raid without needing five friends online.
-Think of it as Destiny’s answer to traditional MMO looking for group systems.
+The lack of matchmaking in the original meant you'd have to form raid groups with people from your friends list, which meant around 50% of Destiny players never tried one.
+To change this, a group of players who need an additional one or two people can advertise via the Guided Games system.
+Solo players looking to raid can then answer the call, allowing them to get stuck in without needing five friends online.
+Essentially, it takes the looking-for-group sites that so many players previously relied on, and puts them into the game.

 Due to the difficulty of raids, Guided Games will only be available for normal difficulty raids and Nightfalls.
 This means that serious players doing heroic difficulty activities won’t be teamed up with potentially unreliable solo players and end up having a bad experience.